Rays vs. White Sox Player Props Betting Odds

 - RBI Prop: Over/Under 0.5 (Over Odds: +250)

-- Benintendi takes a six-game streak with at least one hit into this matchup.
-In his last 10 outings he is batting .342 with three doubles, five walks and three RBI.
+- Robert brings a two-game streak with at least one hit into this matchup.
+In his last five games he is hitting .176 with two walks.

 |Opponent